 We will have a total of 13 quizzes (I will only count 12 though) to be administered at the start of lab session.
 If you are late (more than 5 minutes) or come unprepared (not completed the pre-lab module in Lt), you will not be allowed to take the quiz.
 Quizzes can be any of the following formats including; verbal, written, audience response systems, through D2L or group.
+They will typically cover 1-2 questions from the pre-lab and 1-2 questions from the upcoming lab protocol.
 If you are late but within the 5-minute window, you will NOT be given more time for the quiz.
 You will only get the time that is remaining.
 Bottom line is Please don't be late!
 No makeup of quizzes will be granted for any reason.

-Lab Assignments (13x75 pts each = 975pts total)
+Lab Assignments (14x75 pts each = 1050pts total)

 Each week you will complete a laboratory exercise/assignment in small groups.
 They will often be in case study or clinical format as if you were performing many of the assessments on your patient/client.
 So acting professional is very important in these situations and will be taken into account for points each week.
 Each assignment must be submitted through a designated Digital Dropbox on D2L by Midnight the following day.
 (Example, Wednesday lab submission will be due by Midnight Thursday evening).
 Therefore, time management will be critical in lab.
 No assignments will be accepted in hard copy.
 Any late lab assignments will be deducted as per the grading rubric point structure.
-Lab scores are based not only on correctness of answers which includes appropriate use of key terms, but also Completeness of labs, Teamwork strategies, Participation, and Time management.
+Lab scores are based not only on Correctness of answers which includes appropriate use of key terms, but also Completeness of labs, Teamwork strategies, Participation, and Time management.
 Points can be deducted from individual scores within any of the above categories.
 No lab assignments will be accepted > 1 week from due date unless there were extenuating circumstances as approved by Instructor of record or TA.
+That does not include labs submitted to D2L in the wrong dropbox.
 So that you may keep track of your current status in the course, all assignment grades will visible in D2L gradebook within 1 week of submission date.
 Any delay in posting of grades will be communicated to the students via email.